 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your terrorism and homeland security certificate at SNHU include:

-According to the U.S. Bureau of Labor Statistics (BLS), wage and salary employment in the Federal Government - which employs the largest number of homeland security professionals - is projected to increase by 10% through 2020.
-In addition, the BLS projects that the number of emergency management specialists of all kinds will grow faster than the average for all other occupations through 2014 due to heightened security concerns, increased litigation and the need to protect confidential information and property of all kinds.
-The proliferation of criminal activity on the Internet, such as identity theft, spamming, email harassment and illegal downloading of copyrighted materials, also will increase the demand for private investigators.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of emergency management directors will grow by 8%, as fast as the average for all other occupations through 2026.* The proliferation of criminal activity on the internet, such as identity theft, spamming, email harassment and illegal downloading of copyrighted materials, also will increase the demand for private investigators.

 Graduates of the Justice Studies certificate programs often go on to complete their AS or BS in Justice Studies online or their BA in Justice Studies online.
 Those already in the workforce are better prepared for career advancement in business security, policing and law enforcement, federal service agencies, terrorism prevention, the courts, corrections, dispute resolution, victim advocacy, the military and more.